-As Copenhagen in Denmark prepares to host the final of the 59th Eurovision Song Contest tomorrow (Saturday, May 10), Swansea University scientist Dr Martin O’Leary is again publishing his predictions of this year’s winners and losers using a statistical model.
+As Copenhagen in Denmark prepares to host the final of the 59th Eurovision Song Contest this Saturday (May 10), Swansea University scientist Dr Martin O’Leary is again publishing his predictions of this year’s winners and losers using a statistical model.

 Eurovision fan Dr O’Leary (pictured), who is a research officer with Swansea Glaciology Group in the University’s College of Science, has closely analysed the results in the contest for the past two years using technology and the skills developed through his day-to-day work as a climate change researcher.

 In 2012 his model, which uses Bayesian algorithms, correctly predicted Sweden’s Loreen would win with the song Euphoria and the model was just one off last year in 2013, predicting a win by Azerbaijan’s Farid Mammadov with the song Hold Me, who came second.